Darter90/MockitoCompendium/Private_fields_and_Static_methods/Reflections.md

 }
 ```

-On <a href="https://www.baeldung.com/java-reflection">Baeldung</a> you can find some hints and ideas for better using Reflections
+On <a href="https://www.baeldung.com/java-reflection">Baeldung</a> you can find some hints and ideas for better using Reflections.